akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 ## Preliminaries

+### Filtering vs Smoothing

+Most methods prior to 2000s, were predominantly filtering methods.
+In fact, most courses [[1](/teaching/)] [[2](http://www.ipb.uni-bonn.de/robot-mapping/)] that deal with state estimation also start the course with filtering techniques.

+When a robot moves around in an environment, it's state space (the variables it estimates) grows, i.e., for every time-step a new pose variable needs to be estimated.
+Loosely speaking, filtering methods only update the variables at the current time step, while smoothing methods may update all variables, past and current.
+Chapter 3 and 4 of Probabilistic Robotics <d-cite key="thrun2002probabilistic"></d-cite> is a good treatment of Filtering methods relevant to the problem of SLAM.

+Here, I address Smoothing techniques.

 ### Gaussian Random Variables

 A random variable is an outcome of a random event.
 In our context, the act of measurement is the random event, which produces an output that is a random variable.
 A classic instance that is cited in many books <d-cite key="thrun2002probabilistic"></d-cite> is the example of an odometry measurement.
 Perhaps due to wheel slip or inconsistent hall-effect, or some other physical property, the sensor measurement may be noisy (random).
 In most cases, we expect the sensor to reproduce measurements faithful to its underlying state, but many a time, it may not.
 This property may be mathematically modeled by a Gaussian random variable.